netobastos10/netobastos10/README.md

 <img src="https://avatars.githubusercontent.com/u/98365039?v=4">

 ### Hi 👋
-I am student looking for opportunities and collabaration in projects related to application development.
+I am student looking for opportunities and colabaration in projects related to application development.

 - 🐱‍🏍 Currrently, I work with Logistic Coordinator in segment of breway with nine years of experience.
 I have graduation in Logistic and posgraduated in management of peoples.